Senior Lecturer Coordinator LifeWorkArt

 I am currently working with colleagues in the Business School, Architecture, and Gallery Studies in partnership with The NewBridge Project researching the development of studios and artists initiatives.
 Newcastle is a city where artists have always taken good advantage of ‘meanwhile use’ of empty spaces.
 Most established visual arts organisations in the city have developed from that.
 The recession has provided opportunity for those initiatives to expand but this is a precarious development.
 The work we are undertaking is bringing together research strategies from different disciplines to examine what is happening and what the next steps might be to model a more sustainable future.
 For example, how can the current scale of cultural provision in the city centre impact on urban planning, what can we learn from approaches elsewhere, how do we develop models that can be used by others?

 Undergraduate and Postgraduate Teaching

-I coordinate LifeWorkArt – a professional development programme for BA and MFA fine art students that is integrated into studio teaching throughout the programme.
+I coordinate LifeWorkArt (LWA) – a professional development programme for BA and MFA fine art students that is integrated into studio teaching throughout the programme.